fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADApplication.md

 ```

 ### -HomePage
-The URL to the application homepage.
+Specifies a link, as a URL, to the application homepage.

 ```yaml
 Type: String